bnewbold/geniza/README.md

 - Tracking of remote node state (bitfields) is minimized as much as possible.
 - Almost everything is synchronous and single-threaded, so only a single remote node connection at a time is allowed.
-- discovery (DHT, multicast-DNS, etc) is not implemented.

 ### Dependencies